Introduction

 What maintenance practices are essential for longevity?

-Understanding essential maintenance practices is crucial for maximizing the lifespan of pressure treated wood.
-A prevalent myth is that this wood type requires no upkeep; however, regular maintenance is vital to preserve its strength and appearance.
-Neglecting care can lead to early deterioration, compromising its durability.
+Proper care is crucial for maximizing the lifespan of pressure treated wood.
+Contrary to popular belief, this wood type requires regular maintenance to maintain its strength and appearance.
+Neglecting upkeep can lead to accelerated wear and tear.

 What Specific Maintenance Practices Can Extend the Life of Pressure Treated Wood?